-The SEND policy will be reviewed annually and will be approved by The School Board Members.
+The SEN policy will be reviewed annually.

 Accessibility

 As a school we are continually reviewing our practice and provision to ensure that we are eliminating barriers to learning.
 Strategies to do this are identified on the School Improvement Plan and/or on Subject Leaders Action Plans.
 As a school we increase and promote access for disabled pupils to the school curriculum by tailoring resources, equipment, adult support and the use of pre teaching and outside agency specialist support.
 This covers teaching and learning and the wider curriculum of the school, such as participation in after school clubs, leisure and cultural activities or school visits.
 The school also has an accessibility policy in place which is updated annually.